CodefyMX/AbpZero-SmartAdmin/README.md

 ###General

-**-This is a "under construction" proyect, it was created for my personal use, use it under your own risk**
+**-This is an "under construction" proyect, it was created for my personal use, use it under your own risk**

 **-The template uses smart admin (single license only).
 Purchase from: https://wrapbootstrap.com/theme/smartadmin-responsive-webapp-WB0573SK0 , its a really cool template and its not too expensive.**